gridsmartercities/pywsitest/README.md

 assert ws_test.is_complete()
 ```

-Triggering a message to be sent when the following response is received:
+Triggering a message to be sent with extracted data when the following response is received:
 ```json
 {
     "body": {